 Committee Reporting and Recommendations

 During the course of a semester, the bulk of any written reporting shall be reflected in the minutes.
-Any specific recommendations made by a committee will follow a routing pathway (see College-wide Decision Making Structure), which will include written documentation.
+Any specific recommendations made by a committee shall follow a routing pathway (see College-wide Decision Making Structure), which will include written documentation.

 Each constituent group should receive copies of all of these documents in a timely manner and these records should be maintained in a master committee file in the office of the College President and/or the College Council, which is readily available for future reference.